9 Tips for the Partner with a Higher Sex Drive

 2. Break free from the Catch-22.

-If you are a man whose partner is less interested in sex than you, start paying attention to your friendship.
+- If you are a man whose partner is less interested in sex than you, start paying attention to your friendship.
 Many women are wired this way—they can't get turned on unless they feel close to you.
 This means doing the things that are important to her—doing things as a couple, pitching in more at home, being more available, and asking about her day.
-These are the things that can soften a woman's heart.
 Do small things as well: Bring her a cup of coffee in the morning.
 Leave a note professing your love.
 Call her from work just to say you're thinking of her.
 Bring home a single rose.
-Show your affection through random acts of kindness.
-She may be more likely to want to be close to you sexually when you do.
+Show your affection through random acts of kindness and she may be more likely to want to be close to you sexually when you do.

 If your wife has been rejecting your advances, the last thing you might feel like doing is being kind and thoughtful.
-All I can say is that if you want to improve your sex life and your wife needs to feel close to you emotionally as a prerequisite, doing the things that bring you closer to her is the only way you are going to get there.
+All I can say is that if you want to improve your sex life and your wife needs to feel emotionally close to you as a prerequisite, doing the things that bring you closer to her is the only way you are going to get there.
 You can either hold out because you're angry, or break free of the Catch-22 and be loving.
 Experiment and watch what happens.
-Friendship is a great aphrodisiac.

-If you are a woman and the more highly-sexual partner, the same theory applies: So many men have told me that their wives' nagging about such issues really turns them off.
+- If you are a woman and the more highly-sexual partner, the same theory applies: So many men have told me that their wives' nagging about such issues really turns them off.
 Men can become passive-aggressive, agreeing to your demands but turning off to you emotionally and sexually.
 Why not approach things differently?
-You might feel hurt or rejected or unsexy because your spouse has been apathetic, but don't be critical, be kind.
-Be complimentary.
-Catch your husband in the act of doing something right and tell him about it.
+You might feel hurt, rejected, or unsexy because your spouse has been apathetic, but don't be critical; be kind and complimentary.
+Catch your husband in the act of doing something right and tell him about it